 The constraint-based engine goes to work searching for a set of values that will satisfy all constraints.
 It typically searches for a solution in depth first search algorithm with constraint propagation to prune the search tree.

 Further, the constraint-based engine can find a solution that minimizes or maximizes an objective like an expression defined on a constraint variable.
-In nutshell: it can generate and optimize a solution.
+In a nutshell: it can generate and optimize a solution.

 For example, the “eight queens puzzle” is a typical Constraint Satisfaction problem.
-In this problem, eight chess queens are placed on a 8x8 chessboard so that none of the queens threaten each other.
+In this problem, eight chess queens are placed on a 8×8 chessboard so that none of the queens threaten each other.
 If you are a chess player, you know that this means no two queens could share the same row, column, or diagonal.

 The Constraint Satisfaction problem is expressed as a problem of placing n non-attacking queens on an nxn chessboard.
 See more about the eight queens puzzle on Wikipedia.

 Sudoku is another familiar example.
-The problem involves a 9x9 grid.
+The problem involves a 9×9 grid.
 The object is to fill the grid with integers from 1 through 9.
 Each integer can only appear once in each row, column, and major 3-by-3 square.
 The grid is pre-populated with partial clues.
 The solution is found when you complete the remainder of the grid.

 Remember, with constraint-based, it works for any logical expression as long as you can model your configuration problem logically.
 However, it is very difficult to model product configuration in pure constraint.
 There are a lot of product configuration rules that can’t be expressed in constraint logically.

-if you have a required rule that says “A implies B (A -> B)”, when condition A is met, one would expect the configuration engine to enforce B, but since it is a pure constraint-based rule, it will break condition A to satisfy that rule.
+Most configuration rules behave more like rules, not constraint.
+For example, if you have a required rule that says “A implies B (A -> B)”, when condition A is met, one would expect the configuration engine to enforce B, but since it is a pure constraint-based rule, it will break condition A to satisfy that rule.
 This outcome is not what the user is expecting.

 For example, the configuration engine starts with a default configuration and when users change the default configuration, it will fire some constraints and users really don’t want the engine to change the original default configuration to satisfy the constraint.
 In this case we should keep default configuration to satisfy the constraints.